genedan/cl-practitioners-guide/chapter_3/package_management.rst

 ^^^^^^^^^^^^^^

 At this time of writing, we would find this situation to be rare, but you never know what you might find at companies, even today.
 It is common for companies to lock down the ability of their employees to put data onto physical media for security reasons, such as protecting data and intellectual property.
-For this reason alone, attempting to share code this way is not recommended.
+For this reason alone, attempting to share code this way is not recommended, nor practical.
 Another reason would be the inconvenience of physical media compared to Intra-/Internet transfer capabilities that we would hope would exist at most companies.

-Using a version control system
+Using a Version Control System
 ------------------------------

-It doesn't take long for practitioner who is interested in code to independently arrive at the conclusion that some form of version management is needed.
+It doesn't take long for a practitioner who is interested in code to independently arrive at the conclusion that some form of version management is needed.
 Even with the absence of code, practitioners who work primarily with spreadsheets will recognize the importance of preserving prior versions of their work so that they may be revisited later.
 For example, if one were to update a spreadsheet model, it may still be necessary to preserve a version of the model prior